 Or are you overwhelmed just thinking about revisions?
 Not sure how to start, or what to change, or how to figure it out?

 Sometimes, the biggest difference between crafting a story that doesn’t find an audience and a story that breaks out is a fresh, experienced perspective.
 A professional editor reads through your novel with an open mind and a clear focus, using knowledge of the craft and the industry to examine the project.
 They can then point out what’s working, what’s not working… and what possible solutions you might be able to use.

 How we work together:

-You’ll send your complete manuscript.
+You’ll send your manuscript, whether that’s a complete or a partial.
 In return, you’ll get:

-- An annotated manuscript, with comments directly where they’re most relevant.
+- An annotated draft, with comments directly where they’re most relevant.

 - An overview report, addressing larger story issues, like characterization, developmental arc, and plot discrepancies.

 - A half hour phone call to discuss any questions, comments, or concerns.

 The difference between high level editing and line editing.

 I provide a high level or concept edit.
 My specialty is helping you tighten up pacing, enhance characters, and strengthen plot lines.
 If you’re still nailing down the structure of your story, and making the mechanics work smoothly, this could be just what you’re looking for.